opeodedeyi/ClubberaAPI/readme.md

 ## APIs Used

+Most api usage were done on the frontend.
 - Google Auth API
-Most api usage were done on the frontend.

 ## Tasks To Be Done

-- [ ] Task 1
-- [ ] Task 2
+- [ ] Renaming the fields in the group schema to closely relate to what it will be named on the frontend and make migrations also
+- [ ] when users try to sign upor login, if an error occours along the way, i want the message telling them exactly what happenned to come from the API
 - [ ] Task 3
 - [ ] Task 4

+## Known bugs

+Failing to create a

 ## Contributing

-Details on how to contribute to this project.

-## License

-Information about the license.
+Email me, lets talk about contribution

 ## Contact

-Your contact information.
+opeyemiodedeyi@gmail.com